fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/manage-phone-numbers-landing-page.md

 Typical considerations when planning how you will orchestrate delivery of PSTN numbers to your enterprise include answering the following questions:

 - Which countries or regions need new telephone numbers?
-  - Which PSTN solutions are available in these countires or regions?
+  - Which PSTN solutions are available in these countries or regions?
     - For Microsoft Teams Calling Plans, see the following article: [Country and region availability for Calling Plans](calling-plan-overview.md)
     - For other PSTN connectivity solutions, see your service provider.
 - What use-cases and personas are getting telephone numbers?